DebtheDBA/PracticalStarterGuideSQLNotebooks/README.md

 ***********************

-The files needed to create the demo database can be found in the Superheroes Demo DB Setup directory.
+The files needed to create the demo database can be found in the Superheroes Demo DB Setup directory:(https://github.com/DebtheDBA/SQL_Presentations/tree/main/Superhero%20Demo%20DB%20Setup)